 Gen. Cook serves on and is the chairperson of the Nominating and Corporate Governance Committee of the Board.
 General Cook also serves on the Compensation Committee of the Board.

-Gen. Cook's qualifications to serve as a director include his extensive experience with corporate governance and executive compensation, as well as managerial experience resulting from his tenure of command in the U.S. Air Force.
+Gen. Cook's qualifications to serve as a director include his extensive experience with corporate governance and executive compensation, as well as

 Donna E. Epps